daviewales/Python-Turtle-Tutorial/Tutorial.md

 cd ~/Documents/python-modules
 ~~~

 You can check to see what files are in a directory with the `ls` command.
+You should always be able to see your module before running `python`

 # Challenge